JAndrassy/UnoWiFiDevEdSerial1/README.md

 instructions for generic board/module with ESP8266 are [here](https://github.com/jandrassy/arduino-firmware-wifilink).

 The version of WiFi Link library modified for use with any serial implementation is [here](https://github.com/jandrassy/arduino-library-wifilink).

-An example for UNO WiFi with Serial1 is in examples of the UnoWiFiDevEdSerial1 library.

-For Blynk with UNO WiFi with Serial1 and WiFi Link library, see UnoWiFiBlynk example.

 ## Writing sketches for ESP8266